datahub-project/datahub/docs/api/tutorials/owners.md

 This guide will show you how to

 - Create: create or update users and groups.
-- Read: read owners attached to a dataset `SampleHiveDataset`.
+- Read: read owners attached to a dataset.
-- Add: add user group `bfoo` as an owner to the `fct_users_created` datatset.
+- Add: add user group as an owner to a dataset.
-- Remove: remove the owner `John Doe` from the `SampleHdfsDataset` datatset.
+- Remove: remove the owner from a dataset.

 ## Pre-requisites